ZMINA visited Japan together with the civil society leaders

 The Ukrainian civil society experts also attended press conference at the National Reporters Club to update Japanese journalists with current situation in Ukraine from different perspective, including human rights.

-ZMINA presented latest monitoring information on forced deportation of Ukrainian citizens, talked about enforced disappearances, political prisoners, including journalists and citizen journalists from Crimea.
+ZMINA presented latest report on deportation of Ukrainian citizens to Russia prepared by the Ukraine 5AM Coalition, talked about enforced disappearances, political prisoners, including journalists and citizen journalists from Crimea.